AbiodunAnalyst/Profitability/README.md

 ####      Methodology
 **Data Cleaning**: The data cleaning process will be done using R-Studio with R-Language to check for missing value, empty space, quality check, transformation and overall build a transfoemation pipeline

-**Storage**: The data will be loaded into PostgreSQL after the transformation is completed and further data structure will take place to structure the data based on eacg business question
+**Storage**: The data will be loaded into PostgreSQL after the transformation is completed and further data structure will take place to structure the data based on each business question

 **Analysis of Data**: This will be done using POWER BI